Send us a note

 Helena, MT 59624

 TechLine is a suite of print and online resources that provide invasive plant professionals access to new, innovative, and proven science-based information.
-The purpose of TechLine is to support invasive plant management programs by connecting researchers with managers of federal, state, county, and private lands so they may share the successes of their programs, techniques, and methods and learn from one another.
-DowAgroSciences, LLC sponsors TechLine with the goal of providing an objective communication tool for on-the-ground natural resource managers who face common management challenges.
+The purpose of TechLine is to support invasive plant management programs by connecting researchers with federal, state, county, and private land managers so they may share the successes of their programs, techniques, and methods and learn from one another.
+Corteva Agriscience sponsors TechLine with the goal of providing an objective communication tool for on-the-ground natural resource managers who face common management challenges.

 Celestine serves as editor and primary author for TechLine news articles and management tips.
-Owner of Weed Management Services since 1988, Celestine earned her BS in Agronomy/Horticulture from New Mexico State University and MS in Agronomy [Weed Science] from Montana State University.
-When she’s not writing articles about the latest in invasive plant management research for TechLine, she conducts field research, environmental assessments, and training programs throughout the Northwest on invasive plants.
-Celestine spends her free time flying supercubs, canoeing, hiking and cross-country skiing out her back door in Helena, Montana.
+Owner of Weed Management Services since 1988, Celestine earned her BS in Agronomy/ Horticulture from New Mexico State University and MS in Agronomy [Weed Science] from Montana State University.
+She conducted field research, environmental assessments, and training programs throughout the Northwest on invasive plants for more than 30 years.
+When she’s not writing articles about the latest in invasive plant management research for TechLine, she spends her time flying supercubs, canoeing, hiking and cross-country skiing out her back door in Helena, Montana.

 Copy Editor/Web Manager